ricnogfer/pypsa-in-genomedk/README.md

     export LD_LIBRARY_PATH=${GUROBI_HOME}/lib
     ```

-    For the addition to the `.bashrc` file to take effect on the current terminal execute `source ~/.bashrc` or, alternatively, close the terminal and open a new one (every time a new terminal is opened, the `.bashrc` file is read).
+    Execute `source ~/.bashrc` for the addition to the `.bashrc` file to take effect on the current terminal or, alternatively, close the terminal and open a new one (every time a new terminal is opened, the file is read again).

 11. Install Gurobi Python package in Anaconda by executing the following (replace `<version>` with the version of Gurobi downloaded in step `7`):